ArnaudRinquin/Chrono.js/README.md

 `startFrom` : current time value when Chrono starts (first start or reset)

-`stopTo` : Chrono stops when reaching this time * To be implemented *
+`stopTo` : Chrono stops when reaching this time

 These time related values can be passed in several equivalent ways, here is an example for 1 hour, 2 minutes, 3 seconds and 4 milliseconds
 * as number in milliseconds